ciena-frost/bunsen-tutorial/README.md

 ### Install `ember-frost-bunsen`

-Now that we have an Ember application lets install `ember-frost-bunsen`:
+Now that we have an Ember application let's install `ember-frost-bunsen`:

 ```bash
 ember install ember-frost-bunsen